t0d0/watashiko/README.md

 # watashiko
-Share your favorite adult content anonymously.
+Share your favorite adult contents anonymously.
 This service powered by Tornado and Brython.
 Fuck you JavaScript.